Tablets and Consumer Demands. Who needs a full computer?

 Morgan Stanley saw 16 million units shipped globally in 2010 and projected 55 million through 2011 and 85 million in 2012.
 Chiefly, Transparency Market Research counted 67 million units in global sales for 2011, Thus, an increase of 276 % over 18 million units counted in 2010.
 Also, a total of 248 million units have been delivered by 2015.
 So who requires a full computer?

 In 2021 the worldwide PC and tablet forecast in Q2 showed desktop shipments were down 6%.
 Tablet shipments were up 15%.
 On the tablet side, the market’s expected to grow this year, albeit at a much slower rate of just 3.4 percent.
 In short, the COVID-19 pandemic has caused issues.
 Techspot PC/Tablet growth information.

 eProvided specializes in micro SD card data recovery.
 We see tablets and PC’s with data loss every day for 21+ years.

-Tablets They Are The new Everything Machine
+Tablets, The new Everything Machine.

 The tablet was a result of the vision of Steve Jobs, whose Apple iPad 2 immediately took over the market when it came out in April 2010.
-Jobs identified the tablet as the “car” upon the technology landscape as compared to the desktop computer’s “truck.”
+Jobs identified the tablet as the “car” upon the technology landscape, as compared to the desktop computer’s “truck.”
 His vision appears correct as international demand, primarily in the Asian countries, continues to grow at a rate twice that of the United States.

 Tablets have already demonstrated phenomenal uses in health management.
 Doctors and nurses not only have access to patient records, but they can also control medication over wireless connections while measuring physical reaction using tablets.